 The Grey Parrot Anatomy Project started as an idea in the summer of 2012.
 We received our first grant in the winter of 2012 and first public donation in spring of 2013 and have been pushing forward ever since.

 In the short time from concept to the present, we have accomplished the following:

-6. Develop a new product and methodology to perform high detail contrast arteriovenograms in birds.
+- Develop a methodology using commercially available contrast agents to perform high detail contrast arteriovenograms in birds.

 As we are currently working on segmenting the vascular system, we will be adding data sets to our current skeletal system with the ultimate goal of building a digital grey parrot.
 This long term project will likely take several years.

 The following are tasks, and the associated needs, that still need to be completed: